thaabomb/EightyPercentSafer/notes.md

       - Punishment is ineffective as a means of preventing people who are trying to do the right thing from making mistakes.
       - The difference is intent.
       - Pilots are the ultimate example.
 No one has more at stake than pilots.
 Yet they still make mistakes.
 How can that be?
+    - Non-public
+      - Participants want guarantees that info about their mistakes will not be made public.
     - Proactive
       - Is this specifically "proactive analysis"?
     - Collaborative